sebanc/brunch/README.md

 ```
 tar zxvf brunch_< version >.tar.gz
 ```
+5. Identify the partition you intend to use for Brunch, you can run `lsblk -e7` to see your disks and identify the right one.
+(If you have not made a partition yet, make one before continuing.)
-5. Mount the unencrypted ext4 or NTFS partition on which we will create the disk image to boot from:
+6. Mount the unencrypted ext4 or NTFS partition on which we will create the disk image to boot from:
 ```
 mkdir -p ~/tmpmount
 sudo mount < the destination partition (ext4 or ntfs) which will contain the disk image > ~/tmpmount
 ```
-6. Create the ChromeOS disk image:
+7. Create the ChromeOS disk image:
 ```
 sudo bash chromeos-install.sh -src < path to the ChromeOS recovery image > -dst ~/tmpmount/chromeos.img -s < size you want to give to your chromeos install in GB (system partitions will take around 10GB, the rest will be for your data) >
 ```
-7. Create a GRUB configuration file for brunch in your linux install:
+8. Create a GRUB configuration file for brunch in your linux install:
 - Copy the grub config which appeared in the terminal at the end of the process (the text between lines with stars)
 - Run `sudo cp /etc/grub.d/40_custom /etc/grub.d/99_brunch`
 - Then run `sudo nano /etc/grub.d/99_brunch`, paste the grub config at the end of the file.
 Save the changes and exit nano (CTRL-X).
 - Lastly, run `sudo update-grub`.
-8. Unmount the destination partition
+9. Unmount the destination partition
 ```
 sudo umount ~/tmpmount
 ```
-9. (secure boot only) Download the secure boot key "brunch.der" in this branch (master) of the repository and enroll it by running the command:
+10. (secure boot only) Download the secure boot key "brunch.der" in this branch (master) of the repository and enroll it by running the command:
 ```
 sudo mokutil --import brunch.der
 ```
-10. Reboot your computer and boot to the bootloader with the modified GRUB config.
+11. Reboot your computer and boot to the bootloader with the modified GRUB config.

 The GRUB menu should appear, select "ChromeOS (boot from disk image)" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS from your HDD.